 - Overfly Meteor Crater and the Painted Desert.

 - Aviation history buffs: Winslow Airport (KINW) was laid out by Charles Lindbergh himself, and retains the original territorial-style passenger terminal and TAT airline hangar.
 (See my column, Lazy Day and associated photos.)
 Stay at Winslow’s restored La Posada Hotel, one of the original “Harvey Houses” for early railroad travelers.

-- Fly the Grand Canyon overflight corridors (you will need the Grand Canyon Special Flight Rules Chart); then land at Grand Canyon Airport and hike along the rim.
+- Fly the Grand Canyon overflight corridors (familiarize yourself first with the Grand Canyon Special Flight Rules Area); then land at Grand Canyon Airport and hike along the rim.
 (See my column, Grand Canyon New Year.)

 - Wickenburg, Arizona, offers an old-West Sonoran Desert experience far removed from the glitter of Scottsdale and Phoenix megalopolis most people visit.
 Ride horseback among giant Saguaro cacti, tour the Vulture Mine and associated ghost town, and see the marvelous Desert Caballeros Western Museum.
 Consider staying at Rancho de los Caballeros resort, an authentic but contemporary western “dude ranch.”

 - Visit the Planes of Fame Museum at Valle Airport, between Williams and Grand Canyon, Arizona.

 - If you’re passing near Clayton, NM, see the incredible dinosaur footprints at Clayton Lake State Park.